sailajaj/sailajaj.github.io/Continuous-Delivery/12-factor-terraform-salt.md

     Logs  Treat logs as event streams
     Admin processes Run admin/management tasks as one-off processes

-1. Codebase:
-With container orchestration the revision control is tracked in the docker file specifying the version to be run.
-Image built from Versioned code repos are stored by their version in Docker Hubs or Nexus.
-A Pod declares the particular image they intent to run.
-In this way we can have multiple deploys of the same versioned code base; or have different versions of the code base deployed at the same time.
-However, each code base has a one-to-one correspondence to a version.

-spec:
-       containers:
-       - name: AcctApp
-         image: acctApp:v3

-2. Dependencies:
-An application should be self-contained.
-All dependencies should be explicitly stated.
-There should not be any implicit assumptions on the availability of a software in the OS env (ex: dependency on curl should be explicitly stated).
-This also includes ensuring that the service is not compromised by conflicting libraries installed on the host.
-Python allows us to use pip install for dependencies and VirtualEnv to contain these dependencies within the env.
-For applications that are modularized and depend on other components, such as an HTTP service and a log fetcher, Kubernetes provides a way to combine all of these pieces into a single Pod, for an environment that encapsulates those pieces appropriately.

 3. Config
 Configs : Credentials,  resource handlers, canonical hostnames,..